-I have flown on British Airways (BA) on their Dreamliner in First, Business Class or “Club World”, Premium Economy and Economy and have reviewed each of my flights to give you an idea of the best seat, cabin, food and overall experience.
-In particular, I highlight the advantages of flying in First Vs Business Vs Premium economy Vs Economy.
+I have flown on British Airways (BA) on their Dreamliner in First, Business Class or “Club World”, Premium Economy, and Economy and have reviewed each of my flights to give you an idea of the best seat, cabin, food, and overall experience.
+In particular, I highlight the advantages of flying in First vs. Business vs. Premium economy vs. Economy.

 First Class Seats

 The First cabin has been specifically designed for the 787-9.
-It is an upgraded version of the ‘old’ product that you find on BA’s other long haul planes and is currently the best that BA has to offer in terms of cabin comfort.
+It is an upgraded version of the ‘old’ product that you find on BA’s other long-haul planes and is currently the best that BA has to offer in terms of cabin comfort.
 If you have the choice, fly on the 787-9 over the 787-8 for the best possible First Class experience.

 Business Class Seats

-There are 35 Business Class seats on the B787-8 which I recently flew on and they are spread over 2 cabins with a galley in between them.
+There are 35 Business Class seats on the B787-8, which I recently flew on, and they are spread over 2 cabins with a galley in between them.
 The bulk of the seats (21 in total) are located in the largest cabin behind the cockpit, while a smaller cabin in front of World Traveller Plus contains the remaining 14 seats.
 The two Business Class cabins offer a sophisticated and contemporary atmosphere, giving a reassuring sense of well-being and comfort.
-However, they don’t come close to the intimate and private ambience of the Business Class cabin on the BA Boeing 747 Jumbo upper deck.
+However, they don’t come close to the intimate and private ambiance of the Business Class cabin on the BA Boeing 747 Jumbo upper deck.

-Although the seats themselves do not match up to the likes of Emirates and Qatar, the cabin looks classier and less glitzy than Emirates in particular (take a look at my review of First on the Emirates A380 and you will see what I mean!).
+Although the seats themselves do not match up to the likes of Emirates and Qatar, the cabin looks classier and less glitzy than Emirates in particular (take a look at my review of First on the Emirates A380, and you will see what I mean!).
 I prefer the more conservative look of the cabins on British Airways.

 Best Business Class Seats